 What Google Fi device protection coversAccidental damage

-You’ll be charged a monthly fee per device for Google Fi device protection.
-A deductible will apply to approved claims that result in replacements or cracked screen repairs.
+You’re charged a monthly fee per device for Google Fi device protection.
+A deductible applies to approved claims that result in replacements or cracked screen repairs.
 Screen repairs are completed at our authorized repair partner, uBreakiFix.

 Loss/Theft Replacement Deductible

 |Pixel 5||$8||$49||$99||$129 (not available in NY)|

 |Pixel 4 XL||$8||$69||$99||Not eligible|

 |Pixel 3||$7||$39||$79||Not eligible|

 |Pixel 2||$5||Not eligible||$79||Not eligible|